newrouge/newrouge.github.io/_posts/2020-11-30-Aliexpress.md

 In this case it did not really help, but it is a good tip to keep in mind when handling captchas.
 There are plenty of forums and blog posts proposing much more advanced image processing methods for OCR .

 Now, to make this more efficient, we can optimize the captcha's lookup time and save precomputed results.
-A problem quickly came up in my reasoning: two similar images had different checksums (I wanted to use the image's md5 for indexing).
+A problem quickly came up in my reasoning: two similar images had *different checksums* (I wanted to use the image's md5 for indexing).
 I dug a little deeper to understand why these pictures, yet alike pixel per pixel, were different:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/aliexpress/bindiff.png)
 {: refdef}

-The server generates different images by modifying the two last bytes of the picture!
-The changes are impossible to perceive, there is no impact on the jpg, but the hashes differ.
+The server generates different images by modifying *the two last bytes of the picture!* The changes are impossible to perceive, there is no impact on the image, but the hashes differ.
 So I could still index my images using a checksum, but first I had to remove the last two bytes of each file.
-But I decided to opt for another, simpler way to index my files: the number of random bytes is always the same, and pictures displaying different captchas have different sizes.
+I decided to opt for another, simpler way to index my files: the *number of random bytes is always the same*, and pictures displaying different captchas have different sizes.
 So I can index my pictures using their bytes count!
 ```python
 capt_hash[1571] = "7FKT"
 capt_hash[1749] = "9GNN"